Take the Holocaust Quiz and learn how much you really know about the Jewish holocaust of World War II.

 This is a cursory examination of electronic voting machine fraud and the companies facilitating the manipulation of the results.

-It has become clear to me that it may no longer be possible to vote our way out of this messes we find ourselves in regarding politics and societal issues.
+It has become clear to me that it may no longer be possible to vote our way out of the mess we find ourselves in.
 Much of the voting process has been put into the hands of a few private corporations of which only two, Election Systems and Software and Diebold Election Systems, provide the vast majority of the voting hardware, software and services.
 Two additional corporations that play a large role are Sequoia and Hart Intercivic.
 All of these companies have been implicated in multiple instances of fraud and other illegalities, the following representing only a fraction:

 Electronic voting machines are in use everywhere and the vast majority of voters, at least in the U.S., are forced to use them.
 As with any electronic device, they are susceptible to hacking and in some cases seem to be intentionally designed to be hacker friendly.